abovedave/sanity-wistia-input/README.md

 ## Develop & test

-This plugin uses [@sanity/plugin-kit](https://github.com/sanity-io/plugin-kit) with default configuration for build & watch scripts.
+This plugin uses [@sanity/plugin-kit](https://github.com/sanity-io/plugin-kit) [Title](.prettierignore)with default configuration for build & watch scripts.

 See [Testing a plugin in Sanity Studio](https://github.com/sanity-io/plugin-kit#testing-a-plugin-in-sanity-studio) on how to run this plugin with hotreload in the studio.